-Add the wet ingredients - hot water, yoghurt, melted coconut oil - and stir together until a dough forms.
+Add the wet ingredients - hot water, yoghurt, melted coconut oil or olive oil - and stir together until a dough forms.

 Form a dough ball and let it sit for a few minutes until the coconut flour and the psyllium have absorbed all the moisture and the dough is not sticky.

 Cut the dough into 6 pieces and roll them out between two sheets of parchment paper into long flatbreads, about 1/2 cm thick.
 Place on an upturned baking sheet and remove the top parchment.
 Optional: sprinkle with sesame seeds and/or nigella seeds.